Toru Taniguchi

 Toru Taniguchi (谷口 徹, Taniguchi Tōru) is a Japanese professional golfer born in Nara.

 Career

 Taniguchi has won 20 tournaments on the Japan Golf Tour, ranking 10th on the most career victories list; topped the annual earnings list in 2002 and 2007; and is fourth on the career earnings list through 2018.
-In 2001 he reached the semifinals of the WGC-Accenture Match Play Championship.
+In 2001 he placed 3rd in WGC-Accenture Match Play Championship.

 He has been in the top 30 of the Official World Golf Ranking, and was the highest ranked Japanese golfer from 2007 to 2008.